 - Place the fruit in the center of the board where it's most eye-catching.

-And now, this is the ultimate cheese platter—and how to make one at home.
+And now, this is the charcuterie platter—and how to make one at home.